-If you want to see hyper-growth in your traffic, I’m talking 0 to 100K+ in a year…you need to pump out a high VOLUME of articles.
+If you want to see hyper-growth in your traffic, I’m talking 0 to 100K+ in a year…you need to pump out large volumes of articles.
 The faster you can write and publish new articles, the faster you'll get high volumes of traffic.

 Read the full article that includes my analysis of the SEO technique 'writing velocity' here: 'Improve Your SEO Strategy'.

-9/ When you have 12 months of content, sometimes updating old content is how you'll win traffic.
+9/ When you have 12 months of content, updating old content can win more traffic than writing new.

 After 3-6 months, you’ll know which of your blog posts have ranked and which haven’t.